UMYKC/SI508-FinalProject/README.md

 https://paper.dropbox.com/doc/SI-508-Final-Project-Proposal--ASGPsji2Z6NUcZx0M3yV5sNxAg-cflJKwQwD6IWpMUmwhfqQ

 # Project Objective
-This project will build three tables in NBA_DB via PostgreSQL.
-They are "BOX_SCORE", "PLAYER_INFO" and "PLAYER_STATS", which show users daily NBA game results, players' basic information and statistics in each team individually.
+The output of this project is three tables in a relational database called NBA_DB.
+The tables are named "BOX_SCORE", "PLAYER_INFO" and "PLAYER_STATS" individually, which show users daily NBA game results, players' basic information and statistics in each team.
 In addition, by using SQL SELECT statements and WHERE clause, served as a filter, users can find some desired result between tables.

 The reason that I want to do is that I have been watching NBA for 7 years.
 I always check out the game results on a Taiwan website, called **PTT Bulletin Board System**, instead of NBA.com at the end of every day since the way it performs those games are like